V8tr/AttributedStringBuilder/README.md

 # AttributedStringBuilder

-A sample project showing how to use Swift function builders.
+A sample project showing how to implement custom Swift function builder using `NSAttributedString` as an example.

 Usage: